 As we mentioned in our Best Camping and RV Trip Planning Resources article, Family Motor Coach Association educates, equips, and empowers RV owners in their journey to create, experience, and benefit from the outdoor lifestyle they dream of or deserve.

-So, after seven years on the road as full-time RVers, we realized we needed a program that offers a specialized FMCAssist program.
+So, after 9 years on the road as full-time RVers, we realized we needed a program that offers a specialized FMCAssist program.

 Most important, FMCAssist is an emergency medical evacuation and repatriation coverage available to members worldwide as long as we are more than 75 miles from our home base.